swarch-2f-rootly/2f/Prototype_3/reverse_proxy/README.md

 3. **Preserves availability** of critical backend services during floods.
 4. **Improves observability**, as all external HTTP traffic is visible in a single place.

-The implementation has shown that, for the defined scenario of automated floods / light DDoS, the reverse proxy acts as an effective architectural countermeasure and significantly strengthens the resilience of the Rootly platform.
+The implementation has shown that, for the defined scenario of automated floods / light DDoS, the WAF-integrated reverse proxy acts as an effective architectural countermeasure and significantly strengthens the resilience of the Rootly platform.

 ---

 ```
 ::contentReference[oaicite:1]{index=1}
 ```